Tuesday, November 30, 2010

 Sausage and Herb Stuffing

 UPDATED: it's now 2019 and I've done Thanksgiving for 9 years now - so we're in a sweet spot.
 My son (now 16) makes the dressing, my 11 year old makes the mashed potatoes, my husband does the smoked turkey and I'm just left with the rolls, gravy and brussels sprouts - it's a breeze!
-I should also mention my mother in law also makes a traditional turkey and stuffing and my sister in law makes a salad and does the sweet potatoes.
+I should also mention my mother in law also makes a traditional turkey and stuffing (with the giblets) and my sister in law makes a salad and does the sweet potatoes.

 Sausage and Herb Stuffing